 - Wreaths: Plastic, faux greenery wreaths decked out with Christmas balls, plastic bows, and plastic bells are making a name in the collectible realm.
 Wreaths made entirely of vintage ornaments are also popular.

 - Cardboard houses: Tiny, intricate cardboard houses made by the Putz company in Japan are delightful decorations.
 Most are covered in mica "snow," and some feature mini bottle brush trees.

 The best place to find vintage collectibles is Grandma's attic or your parent's basement.
 If you can't find what you're looking for, most antique stores have vintage holiday decorations.
 Sellers on both eBay and Etsy offer tens of thousands of vintage collectibles at any given time.
 Craft shows, estate sales, and garage sales are also great places to find vintage items.

 The price of vintage collectibles varies by subject, age, and condition.
-For example, this box of 12 Shiny Brite ornaments sold on eBay for $24.50, where this lot made in Poland sold for $84.
 Since many vintage items can be found in antique shops and garage sales, you just might negotiate a great deal.

 Make Memories and Traditions